MeDUET: Disentangled Unified Pretraining for 3D Medical Image Synthesis and Analysis: Related Work

-\textbf{3D Medical Image Synthesis.} 3D medical image synthesis aims to produce synthetic volumetric data for various clinical applications~\cite{10.1145/3664647.3680588, 10.1145/3637528.3671641}.
-Advances in natural-image diffusion have accelerated progress in this area~\cite{IBRAHIM2025109834, Chen_2024_CVPR}, with multiple works showing high-fidelity 3D generations capturing intricate structures and realistic details~\cite{Qiu_2025_CVPR, 10943915}.
-Diffusion models have also been applied to diverse clinical tasks, including data augmentation~\cite{11063450}, CT reconstruction~\cite{chung2024decomposed}, and counterfactual generation~\cite{Yeganeh_2025_CVPR}.
-In this work, we propose initializing diffusion models with pretrained SSL models in the VAE latent space, which not only accelerates convergence but also improves synthesis quality.
-Moreover, the content and style factors encoded by the disentangled representation learning in MeDUET enable promising controllability in generation.
+3D medical image synthesis aims to generate realistic volumetric data for clinical applications~\cite{11197215}.
+Benefiting from the development of diffusion models, recent studies have significantly advanced this field and demonstrated strong capabilities in modeling complex anatomical structures and fine-grained details~\cite{11311443, 10943915}.
+Beyond unconditional or conditional image generation, diffusion-based medical synthesis has also been explored in diverse clinical scenarios, including data augmentation~\cite{11175343, 11063450}, CT reconstruction~\cite{chung2024decomposed}, and counterfactual generation~\cite{Yeganeh_2025_CVPR}.
+These advances suggest that diffusion models provide a flexible and powerful paradigm for 3D medical image synthesis.
+In this work, we initialize diffusion models with pretrained SSL models in the VAE latent space, which not only accelerates convergence but also improves synthesis quality.
+Furthermore, the content and style factors learned by MeDUET provide a natural basis for more controllable medical image generation.